 After describing the final components of the UCP programming cycle, the module presents a case study from South Sudan that brings the learning from all five modules together.
 This case study is used to show how the different components of the UCP programming cycle described in Modules 4 and 5 and the UCP methods described in Module 3, can be applied in a particular situation of violent conflict.
-The module concludes with a number of key dilemmas that UCP practitioners may experience throughout the UCP programming cycle.
+The module concludes with a number of key dilemmas that UCP programming cycle.